open-runtimes/open-runtimes/runtimes/python-3.10/README.md

 - The default entrypoint is `main.py`.
 If your entrypoint differs, make sure to configure it using `OPEN_RUNTIMES_ENTRYPOINT` environment variable during build, for instance, `OPEN_RUNTIMES_ENTRYPOINT=src/app.py`.

+- Flask title-cases all headers.
+If you provide header `my-key`, you can access it in context by doing `context.req.headers.get('My-Key')`.
+Doing it with key `my-key` will not provide the header value.

 ## Authors

 **Eldad Fux**